mofirojean/alx-system_engineering-devops/0x00-shell_basics/README.md

 3 - 3-listfiles: a script that displays the items in the current directory in a long format.
 4 - 4-listmorefiles: a script that Display current directory contents, including hidden files (starting with .).
 Use the long format.
 5 - 5-listfilesdigitonly: a script that displays the items of the current  directoties in a long format and list all the file with the user and group IDs
+6 - 6-firstdirectory: a script that creates a directory named my_first_directory in the /tmp/ directory.